Behaviour change hub partnership

 What is meant by a behaviour change hub?

-The behaviour change hub offers an expert central support (hub) to diverse organisational teams (spokes) working on behaviour challenges.
+The behaviour change hub offers expert central support (hub) to diverse organisational teams (spokes) working on behaviour challenges.
 Guided by the central support and a common framework, teams undergo a structured cycle of intervention design, implementation, and evaluation.

 What are the hub’s benefits?

-• Improved effectiveness: A common approach rooted in behaviour science (Behaviour Centred Design), but informed by local knowledge and expertise, can help design robust interventions.
+• Improved effectiveness: A common approach rooted in behaviour science (behaviour-centred design) but informed by local knowledge and expertise can help design robust interventions.

 News and stories